dunconio/dwm-dunc/README.md

         border-width                 - window border width in pixels borderless-solitary          - true to hide window borders for solitary tiled clients
-        client-indicators            - true to show indicators blobs on the edge of each tag to represent the number of clients present
+        class-stacking               - true for visible tiled clients of the same class to occupy the same tile client-indicators            - true to show indicators blobs on the edge of each tag to represent the number of clients present